Profile of Bukidnon Province (Geography)

 Municipalities (Towns) –> (20) Baungon, Cabanglasan, Damulog, Dangcagan, Don Carlos, Impasug-ong, Kadingilan, Kalilangan, Kibawe, Kitaotao, Lantapan, Libona, Malitbog, Manolo Fortich, Maramag, Pangantucan, Quezon, San Fernando, Sumilao, Talakag

 Bukidnon was formerly part of Misamis province.
 It was created as a sub-province on August 20, 1907 by the Philippine Commission Act No. 1693 and as a regular province on March 10, 1917 by virtue of Act 2711.
 Manuel Fortich represented the province in the National Assembly under the Commonwealth Government.
-He held the office from 1935 to 1946.
+He held the office from 1935 until his death in 1946.

 Go here to see the candidates and results on the 2019 election in Bukidnon.